electricessence/BitwiseToShortCircuitAnalyzer/README.md

-# BitwiseToShortcutAnalyzer
+# BitwiseToShortCircuitAnalyzer

-A Roslyn analyzer for finding and fixing instances of bitwise operators that should be using shortcut operators instead.
+A Roslyn analyzer for finding and fixing instances of bitwise operators that should be using short-circuit operators instead.

 ## Examples